AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/using-expand-image.md

 # Using the Expand Image API

-Designers often struggle with taking existing media assets and repurposing them for other sizes and form factors.
+Designers often struggle with taking existing media assets and re-purposing them for other sizes and form factors.
 An original image may be too small, incorrectly oriented, and so forth.
-With the power of Firefly's [Generative Expand](https://bitter-tiger-28.redoc.ly/#operation/expandImage) feature, they can now take their original assets and create new variations at multiple different sizes, using generative AI to "draw out" from the source.
-Let's take a look at how this can be done via our APIs.
+With the power of Firefly's [Expand Image API](../api/generative_expand/), an original asset can be used as a source for generating new variations in multiple sizes, using generative AI to "draw out" from the source.
+Let's take a look at how this can be done.

 ## Prerequisites

-In order to use this guide, you will need Firefly Services credentials, consisting of a `CLIENT_ID` and `CLIENT_SECRET` value.
-The code for this guide will make use of the [Firefly REST API](https://developer.adobe.com/firefly-services/docs/firefly-api/guides/api/upload_image/) via **Node.js**, but could be done in any language, or with the [SDK](https://developer.adobe.com/firefly-services/docs/guides/sdks/).
+-  Firefly API credentials.
+If you don't have them yet, first visit the Firefly Services [Getting Started](../../../guides/get-started.md) guide to obtain a `client_id` and `client_secret`.

-**IMPORTANT:** The code demonstrated is using both imports and top-level await so either save your sample as a `.mjs` file or use `"type":"module"` in your `package.json`.
-Let's get started.
+-  `Node.js` installed on your machine and basic familiarity with `JavaScript`. **Note:** The code for this guide will make use of the [Firefly REST API](../api/) via Node.js, but could be done in any language, or with the [SDK](https://developer.adobe.com/firefly-services/docs/guides/sdks/).

 ## Expand Image at a High Level

-Before getting into the code, let's consider how generative expand works at a high level.
+Before getting into the code, let's look at how generative expand works at a high level.

 * You begin with a source image, which can either be uploaded to Firefly Services, or use one of the supported cloud storage providers.
 For our demo, we'll be using a local image uploaded via the Firefly Upload API.
 * You then specify the desired size.
 This can be any combination of a height and width between 1 and 2688 pixels.